offered in conjunction with the Department of Islamic and Middle Eastern Studies

 All students must complete the exemption exam (p'tor) in Literary Arabic in order to graduate.

-Exempted from this requirement are applicants who have completed a full degree (a minimum of four years) taught in English, at an institution of higher education in an English speaking country.
+Exempted from this requirement are applicants who have completed a full degree (a minimum of four years) taught solely in English at a recognized institution of higher education.
 Applicants who have completed a B.A. in English Language and Literature may request an exemption provided that they submit documentation from their university stating that the language of instruction is English.

 Note: Official documents or test results may be scanned and emailed to Gradmiss@savion.huji.ac.il official documents must be submitted upon arrival.